UniMath/agda-unimath/src/ring-theory/multiples-of-elements-rings.lagda.md

-# Multiples of elements rings
+# Multiples of elements in rings

 ```agda
 module ring-theory.multiples-of-elements-rings where